• Skip to primary navigation

 Viennese Cookies Preparation_1

-If you forgot to take your butter out of the fridge ahead of time, here's a trick on how to soften butter quickly.
+If you forgot to take your butter out of the fridge ahead of time, here's a trick on how to soften the butter quickly.

 2. In a second large bowl sift together flour, salt and cocoa powder.